What are the goals of the AAA publishing program?

 If you need another copy or have any questions about any of these, don't hesitate to ask Oona Schmid.

-Who will serve on the Publishing Oversight Working Group?
+Who serves on the Publishing Oversight Working Group?

 How does open-access fit into these five-year plans?

 The Wiley-Blackwell service-level agreement covers the costs of typesetting, webhosting, marketing, and fulfillment by charging libraries subscription fees.
 Sections are encouraged to think creatively about their publishing goals and the best way to have a sustainable publication.
 While changes cannot begin until 2018, the five-year plans can absolutely address a section's desire to convert to an open access model and should also include a plan for financing their title.

 AAA does not require written consent of identifiable individuals in photographs published in AAA journals.
 This policy is based on the assumption that the use of photographs is for publication in scholarly journals and not, for instance, being used for advertising, greeting cards, or other expressly commercial enterprises.
 However, caution should be used if the photograph involves private conduct of a highly personal or offensive nature or the disclosure of which would prove to be embarrassing to the subject, i.e., photographs of injured patients in a hospital and photographs of children in private settings.
 A written consent may be appropriate in those situations.

 What is AAA's policy on claims for missing publications?

 U.S. claims for replacement copies of missed issues must be made within

 three months of the mail date of the original publication.
 Non-U.S.